Recommendations for Biblical Counselors – 2022

-Counseling at Vintage Church takes several forms; much of our counseling happens in the context of Community Groups or in a more formal setting with one of our church pastors.
-We also have several licensed counselors in the Raleigh/Durham area that are available as additional, trusted resources to Vintage Church.
+Counseling at Vintage Church takes several forms—much of the informal counsel people receive at Vintage occurs in the context of Community Groups, or with one of our pastors.
+For formal counseling, and especially therapeutic counseling, we have several recommendations for licensed biblical counselors in the Raleigh/Durham area that are available as additional, trusted resources.

-Vintage Church has negotiated reduced rates for counseling services through these referral sources; you can take advantage of that discount just by saying that you’re a member or attender at Vintage.
 Please note – you are responsible for all fees charged by the counselor.
-If you are not able to pay those fees, please contact a Vintage Pastor you’ve been meeting with (if applicable), Jordan Penley at firstname.lastname@example.org, or the church office at (919) 829-7087 to see if financial assistance is available.
+If you are not able to pay those fees, please contact the Vintage pastor you’ve been meeting with (if applicable), or Jordan Penley at firstname.lastname@example.org, or the church office at (919) 829-7087, to see if financial assistance is available.

 A native of Atlanta, Anne graduated from UNC-Chapel Hill with a B.A. in Psychology.
 After a year of missionary work in East Asia, Anne married Van and taught Pre-Kindergarten for a short time before moving to Philadelphia where she received a Master of Arts in Biblical Counseling from Westminster Theological Seminary.
 She participated in a counseling internship at Christian Counseling Education Foundation (CCEF), with a focus on family and children.
 She moved back to Raleigh in 2006 and began counseling as a ministry.
 Anne is passionate about helping people connect their particular problems of life with the person and work of Christ in nuanced, personal, meaningful, and practical ways.
 She specializes in anxiety, depression, identity in Christ, stress, life transitions, marriage, grief, and loss.
 Anne enjoys leading the women’s ministry at her church, teaching the Bible, and speaking at retreats and conferences.
 She and her husband Van have three children, and in her free time, she loves to play the piano and guitar, write, and sip coffee with friends.